benlund/roc/README.md

 Command method are also aliases to more conveneient or short forms acording to the following principles:

  * the initial character that denotes the redis data type is removed, e.g. zset.add is the same as zset.zadd, set.add is the same as s.sadd
-   - expept where such a method name would be ambiguous, e.g. hash.hdel is NOT aliases to del, since this would conflict with the del method that all object implement
+  - except where such a method name would be ambiguous, e.g. hash.hdel is NOT aliases to del, since this would conflict with the del method that all object implement
   - except where such a name would be the same as a ruby method for an equivalent data type but the behavior is different, e.h. list.linsert in NOT aliases to l.insert, since Array#insert takes an index to insert at, whereas ROC::List#linsert takes a pivot value to insert before or after

-Methods are alias aliased to more Ruby-ish names -- e.g. str.value= is an alias for str.set, and list << val is an alias for list.rpush
+Methods are also aliased to more Ruby-ish names -- e.g. str.value= is an alias for str.set, and list << val is an alias for list.rpush

 scalar values: .value, .value= other types: .values, and the Redis commands